ESRF-BCU/tango-spec-ds/README.rst

 Welcome to TangoSpec
 ====================

-TangoSpec consists of a TANGO_ device server called *TangoSpec*.
-The device server should contain at least one device of TANGO_ class *TangoSpec*.
+TangoSpec consists of a TANGO device server called *TangoSpec*.
+The device server should contain at least one device of TANGO class *TangoSpec*.

+The full documentation can be found `here <doc/singlehtml/index.html>`_

-All other devices (*TangoSpecMotor*, *TangoSpecCounter*) can be created dynamically on demand by executing commands on the *TangoSpec* device.
+All other devices (*SpecMotor*, *TangoSpecCounter*) can be created dynamically on demand by executing commands on the *TangoSpec* device.

 Start a server with::